DuaneNielsen/superpacman/README.md

 # superpacman

-A stateless, vectorized implementation of pacman, implemented in pytorchRL
+A stateless, vectorized implementation of pacman, implemented in torchRL